hermanconnor/design-patterns-typescript/README.md

 ## Introduction

 Design patterns are standard solutions to common problems in software design.
-This collection aims to provide developers with easy access to these patterns and demonstrate how to implement them effectively in TypeScript.
+This repository includes implementations of several classic design patterns, allowing you to see how they can be applied in TypeScript.
+Whether you are a fellow developer or a potential employer, I hope this repository serves as a testament to my skills and dedication to continuous learning.

 ## Design Patterns Included